-Size-specific growth rates in the wet season were greater than those in the dry season (Figure 3).
-Water temperatures were also warmer tin the wet season than in the dry season (Figure 3).
+Size-specific growth rates in the wet season (month) were greater than those in the dry season (month, Figure 3).
+Water temperatures were also warmer in the wet season than in the dry season (Figure 3).
+Seasonal growth measurements in the WCA sloughs showed qualitatively similar patterns with higher growth in the wet season and lower growth rates in the dry season.

-Seasonal Population Level Effects
+Seasonal Population-Level Effects

-Isoclines created with the population model formulations and variable hydrologic conditions produced descending isoclines consistent with an interaction between growth and survival (i.e., populations experiences faster could withs stand lower survival; Figure 4).
-Water depth conditions and temperatures that maximized reproduction made the population more resilient to lower survival and lower individual growth (i.e., isoclines moving down and left).

 There was considerable variation in the measured survival and growth parameters across sites, seasons, and with or without natural predator regimes (Figure 4C).
-Survival was much higher without natural predator regimes than with natural predator regimes regardless of site or season (Figure 4C).
-High survival without natural predator regimes resulted in increasing populations regardless of the seasonal growing condition (Figure 4C).
+Survival was much higher with excluded predators than with predators regardless of site or season (Figure 4C).
+High survival without natural predator assemblages predicted a growing population regardless of the seasoncondition (Figure 4C).
 With natural predator regimes, the dry season had lower survival and lower growth rates which resulted in decreasing populations regardless of site (Figure 4C).
 In contrast, the wet season had higher survival rates and lower growth rates which resulted in replacement (LILA and WCA03) or growing populations (WCA02; Figure 4C).
 The WCA had larger growth rates than those in LILA (Figure 4C).
 Although, wet season survival and growth rates were higher than in the dry season, the combined effects weighted by seasonal differences in reproduction resulted in declining populations, except for WCA02 which only overlapped the optimized isocline (Figure 4C).

 Discussion